aboutyou/dart_packages/packages/sign_in_with_apple/README.md

 Integrating Sign in with Apple goes beyond just adding this plugin to your `pubspec.yaml` and using the credential-receiving functions exposed by it.

-Once you receive the credentials, they need to the verified with Apple's servers (to ensure that they are valid and really concern the mentioned user) and then a new session should be derived from them in your system.
+Once you receive the credentials, they need to be verified with Apple's servers (to ensure that they are valid and really concern the mentioned user) and then a new session should be derived from them in your system.

 Your server should then daily verify the session with Apple (via a refresh token it obtained on the initial validation), and revoke the session in your system if the authorization has been withdrawn on Apple's side.